How do container deposit schemes work?

 - Norway: Norway has long been recognized as a trailblazer in container deposit schemes, with countries around the world replicating its deposit return model.
 Starting with TOMRA’s first innovative reverse vending machines in 1972, today return rates in Norway are at 97% for cans and 95% for PET plastic containers, with collections managed by scheme coordinator Infinitum.

 - Germany: The German market outperforms the rest of the world in beverage container recycling results, following the introduction of its container deposit scheme in 2003.
-Germany’s collection rate is extremely high, with approximately 97% of all plastic bottles returned (and 99% for cans), compared to a far more modest 43% in the UK, which only operates curbside collections.
+Germany’s collection rate is extremely high, with approximately 97% of all plastic bottles returned (and 99% for cans).

 - Lithuania: Lithuania introduced its container deposit scheme in 2016, with the aim of reducing litter, cutting local government costs and boosting recycling rates.
 Prior to the introduction of this scheme, only a third of PET containers were collected (34%).
 Two years later, the country’s deposit initiative, which operates with TOMRA’s reverse vending machines, has seen return rates increase to 92%.